DIVYAANSHU-AGRAWAL/fullstack-chat-app-master/README.md

-# 💬 Full Stack Realtime Chat App
+# BaatCheet: Full Stack Realtime Chat App

 A full-featured real-time chat application built with the **MERN stack**, **Socket.io**, and **Zustand** for global state.
 This project includes user authentication, image uploads with Cloudinary, live online status, and more.